Hexham Abbey

-Hexham Abbey is a Grade I listed place of Christian worship dedicated to St Andrew, in the town of Hexham, Northumberland, in the North East of England.
+Hexham Abbey is a Grade I listed church dedicated to St Andrew, in the town of Hexham, Northumberland, in the North East of England.
 Originally built in AD 674, the Abbey was built up during the 12th century into its current form, with additions around the turn of the 20th century.
-Since the Dissolution of the Monasteries in 1537, the Abbey has been the parish church of Hexham.
+Since the dissolution of the monasteries in 1537, the Abbey has been the parish church of Hexham.
 In 2014 the Abbey regained ownership of its former monastic buildings, which had been used as Hexham magistrates' court, and subsequently developed them into a permanent exhibition and visitor centre, telling the story of the Abbey's history.

 History

-There has been a church on the site for over 1300 years since Etheldreda, Queen of Northumbria made a grant of lands to St Wilfrid, Bishop of York c.674 AD.
+There has been a church on the site for over 1300 years since Etheldreda, Queen of Northumbria, made a grant of lands to St Wilfrid, Bishop of York, c.674 AD.
 Of Wilfrid's Benedictine abbey, which was constructed almost entirely of material salvaged from nearby Roman ruins, the Saxon crypt still remains; as does a frith stool, a 7th/8th century cathedra or throne.
 For a little while around that time it was the seat of a bishopric.

 In the year 875 Halfdan Ragnarsson the Dane ravaged the whole of Tyneside, and Hexham Church was plundered and burnt to the ground.

 About 1050, one Eilaf was put in charge of Hexham, although as treasurer of Durham, he probably never went there.
 Eilaf was instructed to rebuild Hexham Church, which then lay in utter ruin.
 His son Eilaf II completed the work, probably building in the Norman style.

 In Norman times, Wilfrid's abbey was replaced by an Augustinian priory.
 The current church largely dates from c.1170–1250, built in the Early English style of architecture.
 The choir, north and south transepts and the cloisters, where canons studied and meditated, date from this period.

 The east end was rebuilt in 1858.
 The Abbey was largely rebuilt during the incumbency of Canon Edwin Sidney Savage, who came to Hexham in 1898 and remained until 1919.
 This mammoth project involved re-building the nave, whose walls incorporate some of the earlier church, and the restoration of the choir.
 The nave was re-consecrated on 8 August 1908.

 The church was recorded as Grade I listed in 1951.
 In 1996 an additional chapel was created at the east end of the north choir aisle; named St Wilfrid's Chapel, which offers a place for prayer or quiet reflection.
+A high-profile wedding in the same year saw West Sussex socialites, Joanna and Richard Britton, married in the Abbey with their first-born son, Joshua, returning a year later for his christening service.